ninja-labs-tech/verify-pdf/README.md

 const { getCertificatesInfoFromPDF } = require('@ninja-labs/verify-pdf');
 ...

-const signedPdfBuffer = getSignedPDFBuffer();
 const certs = getCertificatesInfoFromPDF(signedPdfBuffer);
 ```
+* signedPdfBuffer: signed PDF as buffer.
 Each certificate will contain the following properties:

 * issuedBy: The issuer of the certificate.
 * issuedTo: The owner of the certificate.
 * validityPeriod: The start and end date of the certificate.
 * pemCertificate: Certificate in pem format.
 * clientCertificate: true for the client certificate.

 ## Dependencies